sbardua/docker-ssh-tunnel/README.md

         git clone https://github.com/sbardua/tunnelingus.git
         ```

-    3. Run the create script
+    3. Run the create script, passing in the public SSH key of the local system you will be tunneling from as well as your email address for Let's Encrypt notifications

         ```bash
-        ./create-azure-vm.sh
+        ./create-azure-vm.sh "$(cat ~/.ssh/id_ed25519.pub)" "you@example.com"
-        ```

-    4. Add public SSH keys of the local system you will be tunneling from to the authorized_keys on the server

-    5. Run the start script

-        ```bash
-        ./start.sh
         ```

 - AWS